Chapter 12.32

 2. Violates any provision of the Tumwater Municipal Code or Revised Code of Washington.

 B. The offender need not be charged, tried or convicted of any crime or infraction in order for an exclusion notice to be issued or be effective.
-The exclusion may be based upon observation by the parks and recreation director or his/her designee or upon civilian reports that would ordinarily be relied upon by police officers in the determination of probable cause.
+The exclusion may be based upon observation by the parks and recreation director, any enforcement officer, or upon civilian reports that would ordinarily be relied upon by police officers in the determination of probable cause.

 C. The exclusion notice shall be in writing and shall contain the date of issuance.
 The exclusion notice shall specify the length and places of exclusion.
 It shall be signed by the issuing individual.

-1. If the offender has not been excluded from any city park by an exclusion notice issued within one year prior to the violation, then the parks and recreation director or his/her designee may exclude the offender from the city park in which the current violation occurred for a period not to exceed seven days from the date of the exclusion notice.
+1. If the offender has not been excluded from any city park or property by an exclusion notice issued within one year prior to the violation, then the parks and recreation director or enforcement officer may exclude the offender from the city park or property in which the current violation occurred for a period not to exceed seven days from the date of the exclusion notice.

-2. If the offender has been the subject of prior exclusion notices issued within one year of the current violation, then the parks and recreation director or his/her designee may exclude the offender from any or all city parks for a period of ninety days from the date of exclusion notice.
+2. If the offender has been the subject of prior exclusion notices issued within one year of the current violation, then the parks and recreation director or enforcement officer, may exclude the offender from any or all city parks or properties for a period of ninety days from the date of exclusion notice.

 D. The offender receiving the exclusion notice may seek a hearing to have the exclusion notice rescinded, the period of exclusion shortened, or the areas of exclusion reduced.
 The hearing shall be conducted by the hearing examiner pursuant to TMC Chapter 2.58.